Evangelical Writer Kisses An Old Idea Goodbye

 Donna Freitas is the author of the book Sex and the Soul, which looks at religion and sexuality in college.
 She said purity culture sends harmful messages about sex — particularly to LGBT youth, but also for many straight kids.

 "When the young adults and students I speak to talk about not living up to it — the expectations — they use words like, 'I have failed.
-I have failed my community; I have failed my family; I have failed my future spouse; I have failed God,'" Freitas said.
+I have failed my community; I have failed my family; I have failed my future spouse; I have failed God,' " Freitas said.
 "I mean, the stakes are huge."

 Near the end of the film, Harris apologizes to those he hurt.
 He calls on churches to talk more openly about sexuality — but unlike his book, he doesn't attempt to chart a new path for romantic relationships.
-He also recently announced he's asked his publisher to stop printing the book and two related titles.
+He also recently announced he has asked his publisher to stop printing the book and two related titles.

-Harris said reflecting on his book forced him to think about the pressure the book and its ideas put on his own marriage to his wife Shannon.
+Harris said reflecting on his book forced him to think about the pressure the book and its ideas put on his own marriage to his wife, Shannon.

 "I think it's made us realize how there's heartache and there's pain no matter what pathway you choose in life," Harris said.
 "There's no path you can choose that can protect you from that."